Airport disruptions abound as senators chase deal to end Homeland Security budget standoff

 Under mounting political pressure, Trump ousted Homeland Security Secretary Kristi Noem amid the public outcry over the immigration operations, and senators late Monday confirmed Mullin, one of their own, as the president's handpicked replacement.

-Mullin, an Oklahoma senator who aligns with Trump's agenda, provides a potentially new face for the department.
-During his confirmation hearing, Mullin touched on another key demand of Democrats — ensuring a judge has signed off on warrants that immigration officers use to search people's homes, rather than simply relying on administrative warrants issued by the department.
+Mullin, a former Oklahoma senator aligned with Trump's agenda, provides a potentially new face for the department.
+He told senators during his confirmation hearing that he supported another key demand of Democrats — ensuring a judge has signed off on warrants that immigration officers use to search people's homes, rather than simply relying on administrative warrants issued by the department.

 “This is significant,” Sen. Peter Welch, D-Vt., said about the progress toward changes.
 "Noem is gone.
 That’s a big deal.”